Because There Can Be More To The Good Life, A Higher Level, A More Abundant Life -

 However, it's well established that many of the more affluent pay little to no federal income tax.

-Thus, its also possible that yacht donors could have other tax strategies that substantilly reduce their effective tax rates.
+Thus, its also possible that yacht donors could have other tax strategies that substantially reduce their effective tax rates.

 Consequently, for any specific yacht owner, a yacht donation may have substantially less value than it might have for other yacht owners.